Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 ##### Printing the Cursor Position

 To facilitate grading, when the user presses shortcut+p, you should print the top left coordinate of the current cursor position.
 The cursor position should be printed in the format "x, y" where the x and y positions describe the cursor position relative to the top left corner of the window (note that the y position may be negative when the cursor is above the window and out of view).
 The cursor position should be followed by a newline.
-For example, suppose you open the file, type a letter that is 7 pixels wide, type a second letter that is 4 pixels wide, press shortcut+p, move the cursor by pressing the left arrow once, and then press control+p again, your program should print:
+For example, suppose you open the file, type a letter that is 7 pixels wide, type a second letter that is 4 pixels wide, press shortcut+p, move the cursor by pressing the left arrow once, and then press shortcut+p again, your program should print:

     <pre><code>
     16, 0